purvapd/Tomato-Disease-Detection/README.md

 These are common diseases that cause significant crop yield and quality losses.**

-Clone my Github repository on your local system :- https://github.com/purvapd/Tomato-Disease-Detection
+Clone my Github repository on your local system :- https://github.com/purvapd/Tomato-Disease-Detection Download The dataset for the project: https://www.kaggle.com/datasets/psuryawanshi/tomato-disease-detection

+And unzip in into the directory :- Tomato-Disease-Detection\training\kaggle_dataset

 ### To create a deep learning model, follow these steps: